In this section we focus on the following transport processes: shoaling and refraction. Calculating the wave shoaling and refraction

 This is generally true in coastal applications.

-for oceanic waters, the employed grid size is typically 10 50 km.
+50 km.
 However, there are exceptions.
 An

 example are the seamounts in the deeper parts of the open ocean.
 At such locations, the depth may